GPEdit.msc or Group Policy Editor is a handy tool for the Windows operating system which is easier to configure Windows settings.

 Windows cannot find “gpedit.msc“.
 Make sure you typed the name correctly, and then try again.

-To make approach simpler, we will discuss few methods below which you will find helpful.
+To make the approach simpler, we will discuss a few methods below which you will find helpful.

 Note: Before you do any changes to Windows, it is advisable to create a System Restore point.
 So, that if any thing goes wrong you can revert it back.